ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/research_and_development_environment/business_spending_on_research_and_development.md

 Summary main findings

 ## Text
-UK median (average) business spending on research and enterprise went up by 32% between 2007 and 2018.
+UK median business spending on research and enterprise went up by 32% between 2007 and 2018.

 Spending went down by 22% between 2007 and 2011, but then went up every year until 2015.
 It reached its peak in 2017 and has stayed roughly the same since then.